-Dale Hale was a U.S. comic artist.
-He is best remembered as the second assistant of Charles M. Schulz on his 'Peanuts' comics.
-Later in life he also wrote comics for Hanna-Barbera and was active as an animator and script writer for various animated TV series.
+Dale Hale was an American comic artist, best remembered as the second assistant of Charles M. Schulz on the 'Peanuts' comic books.
+Later in his career, he also wrote comics with Hanna-Barbera characters and he was active as an animator and scriptwriter for animated TV series.
 Hale created two newspaper gag comics of his own, namely 'Figments' (1971-1976) and, with Patte Wheat LeVan as scriptwriter, 'You're Getting Closer' (1976-1983).

 Early life and career

 Dale Hale was born in 1933 in Onawa, Iowa.
-He majored in art at the University of South Dakota and six weeks before his graduation in college he already went to look for a job.
-In 1956 he went to Minneapolis where he applied for a job at Art Instruction, Inc. and first met Charles M. Schulz.
-He worked for the company for several years.
+He majored in art at the University of South Dakota and six weeks before his graduation in college, he already went to look for a job.
+In 1956, he headed for Minneapolis, where he applied for a job at Art Instruction, Inc, where he worked for several years.
+There, he also met Charles M. Schulz, who was a reviewer for the school's correspondence course.

 Peanuts

-Together with Jim Sasseville, Hale ghost-pencilled and -inked the 'Peanuts' comic books issued by Dell/Western Publishing, but never the newspaper comic strip.
-In 1959 Sasseville left over a disagreement with Schulz.
-Hale continued assisting Schulz until 1960, when he wanted to move on to other things.
+In the late 1950s, Hale began to work for Schulz on his 'Peanuts' strips.
+Together with Jim Sasseville, he ghost-penciled and -inked the 'Peanuts' comic books issued by Dell/Western Publishing, but never the newspaper comic strip.
+In 1959, Sasseville left over a disagreement with Schulz.
+Hale continued his assistance work until 1960, after which he wanted to move on to other things.
 Schulz's other assistant, Tony Pocrnick, remained.
-Dell ended its 'Peanuts' run in 1962.
-New 'Peanuts' comic books appeared in Western's Gold Key comics line, but were just reprints.
-In 1965 Hale did illustrate another 'Peanuts'-related work again, namely a book version based on the animated TV special 'A Charlie Brown Christmas'.
+Dell ended its 'Peanuts' run in 1962, after which new 'Peanuts' comic books appeared in Western's Gold Key comics line, but containing only reprint stories.
+In 1965, Hale illustrated another 'Peanuts'-related work again, namely a book version based on the animated TV special 'A Charlie Brown Christmas'.
 He later claimed that his drawings were used as designs for the animated short.

 'Ambushed' (from Peanuts #11).